official-stockfish/Stockfish/Readme.md

 It is recommended to store .rtbw files on an SSD.
 There is no loss in storing the .rtbz files on a regular HD.

-Increasing the "SyzygyProbeDepth" option lets the engine probe less aggressively.
+Increasing the "Syzygy Probe Depth" option lets the engine probe less aggressively.
 Set this option to a higher value if you experience too much slowdown (in terms of nps) due to TB probing.

-Set the "Syzygy50MoveRule" option to false if you want tablebase positions that are drawn by the 50-move rule to count as win or loss.
+Set the "Syzygy 50 Move Rule" option to false if you want tablebase positions that are drawn by the 50-move rule to count as win or loss.
 This may be useful for correspondence games (because of tablebase adjudication).

-The "SyzygyProbeLimit" option should normally be left at its default value.
+The "Syzygy Probe Limit" option should normally be left at its default value.

 **What to expect**
 If the engine is searching a position that is not in the tablebases (e.g.